 Your local climate plays a huge role in how well your border materials will perform.
 Wood expands and contracts with changes in humidity, which can lead to warping and splitting over time.
 In sunny climates, metal can become uncomfortably hot to the touch, while intense UV rays can cause some rubber and plastic products to become brittle.
 Composite materials are generally very stable across different weather conditions.
 Because they don’t absorb water like wood, they resist rot in wet climates and won’t warp or crack in the heat, making them a reliable choice no matter where you live.

-What to Look for in a Quality Playground Border
+How to Spot a High-Quality Playground Border

 Once you know which material fits your project, you can start comparing specific products.
 But a quality playground border is more than just its material—it’s a complete system designed for safety and longevity.
 Paying attention to a few key details during your search will ensure you invest in a border that protects both the children playing and your budget.
 From safety ratings to installation methods, here’s what to look for to find a border that truly lasts.